-At any meeting of the General Membership, a quorum consists of one-half of the Members appointed by the Participating Municipalities, except where there are fewer than six such Members, in which case three such Members constitute a quorum.
-At any Executive Committee (if applicable), advisory board or committee meeting, a quorum consists of one-half of the Members of the Executive Committee (if applicable), advisory board or committee.
+At any meeting of the General Membership, a quorum consists of one-half of the Members appointed by the Participating Municipalities, except where there are fewer than six (6) such Members, in which case three (3) such Members constitute a quorum.
+At any Executive Committee (if applicable), advisory board or committee meeting, a quorum consists of one-half of the members of the Executive Committee (if applicable), advisory board or committee.
+The Member appointed by the Minister as the agricultural representative is not part of quorum.